samuelblattner/ffhs-linalg-exercises/docs/index.md

 that we want to draw on Canvas must implement the ifCanvasDrawable interface.
 Let's start with how the line is drawn:

 #### Drawing lines
-Our _Line_ model implements the _ifCanvasDrawable_ interface and thus the _draw_ method.
+Our _LineSegment_ model implements the _ifCanvasDrawable_ interface and thus the _draw_ method.
 The draw method is passed a _GraphicsContext_ object that allows us to draw on a Canvas.
 So, all we have to do to draw a line instance is to set the line properties and then draw the line using JavaFX built-in functions: